tomeshnet/toronto-community-network-docs/src/glossary.md

 ## Point-to-point (PTP)

-A **PTP** link is a connection that only involves two antennas.
-These kinds of antennas are more powerful and can reach longer distances, but only one other antenna can connect to them.
-They're usually implemented using highly directional (i.e. high gain) antennas and used to connect two supernodes.
+A **PTP** (Point To Point) link is a connection limited to only two devices.
+This could be a virtual connection like a VPN or Tunnel, or a physical connection like two routers connected via a fibre optic link, or two antennas configured for P2P.
+Although most antennas are capable of doing both PTP and PTMP,  antennas used for PTP usually are high gain by being directional.
+This allows them to reach longer distances with less noise.

 ## Point-to-multipoint (PTMP)